 However, it does lack the power of Excel, so for those who use an office suite primarily for number crunching, you're better off going with Microsoft.

-Both Microsoft Office 365 and G Suite offer strong email clients.
+Both Microsoft Office 365 and G Suite offer strong email clients with Outlook and Gmail, respectively.
 However, their pricing structure and features do differ greatly.

 If we specifically look at Microsoft Office 365 Business Essentials, users will receive 50 GB of mailbox storage, 1 TB of file storage and access for up to 300 users.
 Microsoft does offer a premium business option, but we thought that the Business Essentials package was the most comparable to G Suite's Business plan.